melvinkcx/fastapi-events/README.md

 #### Using Dependencies in Local Handler

 > new feature in fastapi-events>=0.9.0
+>

-Dependencies can now be used with local handler.
-Sub-dependencies are also supported.
+Dependencies can now be utilized with local handlers, and sub-dependencies are also supported.

-However, dependencies using generator (with `yield` keyword) is not supported yet.
-I have the intention to support it in the future.
+As of now, dependencies utilizing a generator (with the `yield` keyword) are not yet supported.

 ```python
 # ex: in handlers.py